All Episodes

 So I was pretty fit.

-Uh worked in the motor pool.
+I worked in the motor pool.

-I was a split an animal.
+I was just quite an animal.

-So even though I I had taken Kung Fu for about a year and a half, I had martial arts training, you know, like worked out in Sparta all the time, all that went out the window.
+So even though I had taken kung fu for about a year and a half, I had martial arts training.

-So I just went I went animal.
+So I just went, I went animal.

 I knew I was fighting for my life.

-So I was able to, and I to this day I couldn't tell you how I got back on my feet, and I just started pulling at them, punching at them.
+So I was able to, and to this day, I couldn't tell you how I got back on my feet.

 I gave them everything I had.